LamaAni/db_playground/commit_log/commit_log.md

 1. Check the last log clock entry for each of the log "names"
 1. Load the log lines tha need replaying.
 1. Replay the log lines, and resume normal operation.

+### Using the python dataclass or other serialization frameworks

+In general, the python dataclass can be used, other frameworks as well.
+That said, in its purest implementation we will not add these optimizations since we are not sure what form the data serialization would take.
+So, we will use a "special" serializer that will allow us to overload the serialization in the future and provide more optimizations.